 The Territorial Legislature also authorized plank roads from Racine to Janesville with branches to Waterford, Rochester, and Burlington in 1848.

 The plank roads were built in 1849.
 8-12"x4"x8' long planks were used in the construction.
 It cost $1600 per mile to build and a toll of 1.5 cents per mile was collected for its use.

 In 1850, Ruth Chapman taught school in the upper front room of her home.
 At that time, a little brick schoolhouse was built where a grade school was later located.
 The schoolhouse was also used as a church and town hall until 1859.
 In that year, the First Church Congregational was built on that site where the high school was later built in the early 1900s.

 More Mills and Businesses Started

 By 1859, S.C.
-Russ and Co. had a grist and flouring mill as well as Chapman who had a new flouring mill.
+Russ and Co. had a grist and flouring mill, as well as Chapman, and a new flouring mill.
 C.A.
 Gale had a paper mill.
-Dry goods, grocery, and a hardware store also appeared as well as the Waterford House which served as a hotel.
+Dry goods, groceries, and a hardware store also appeared as well as the Waterford House which served as a hotel.